 I like using yoghurt, sour cream and oil to bake cake.
-Today I tried using matcha, gelatin powder and poppy seeds.
+Today I tried using matcha, gelatine powder and poppy seeds.
 It seems to balance of the flavour.

 200 g plain flour, sifted